HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 ##### Domain length

 The second factor to consider is domain length, generally domains shorter than 12 characters are worth more than longer domain names as they are easier to remember and type.
 While looking at domains, you'll eventually come across Number domains, these are very popular in China as the numbers can stand for words and phrases, and are generally easier to type and remember.
-Unless you know what they mean, I'd probably stay away from them as a bad combination of numbers will be extremely hard to sell as the target market for is limited.
+Unless you know what they mean, I'd probably stay away from them as a bad combination of numbers will be extremely hard to sell as the target market is limited.

 ##### Name appeal